 *One of our trusted partners will be in touch following a quote request.

 DMLS uses a roller to spread steel metal powders over a baseplate.
 The printer’s laser then selectively sinters the steel powder to form a solid metal part.
 The baseplate is then lowered, and more powdered metal is spread across for the next layer to be sintered.

 DED is slightly different, and more reminiscent of FDM 3D printing methods that use filaments.
 With DED, a metal wire is heated using plasma, and the liquid metal is deposited in layers to form the finished product.

 3D printing is a much more targeted and precise method of metal construction, and has already shown it is capable of producing better quality products at a cheaper price with lower energy consumption.
 While the current part production time is a lot slower than traditional manufacturing methods, the industry’s rapid and continued evolution is improving print speeds every year, as shown by Desktop Metal and a number of other successful metal 3D printer companies.

-Part 2: Applications of Steel 3D Printing
+Steel 3D Printing Applications

 Almost every form of energy production uses steel in some way, making it one of the most prevalent materials in the industry.
 Steel is used in nuclear and fossil fuel-based energy in the manufacturing of mining equipment, offshore oil platforms and storage tanks.